Wangscape/Wangscape/doc/algorithm.md

     ![isometric-edges.png](./images/isometric-edges.png)

-1. The dual tile's corner masks consist of pixels which satisfy either of these conditions:
+1. The dual tile's corner masks consist of pixels which satisfy any of these conditions:
     1. The pixel is in a boundary mask which corresponds to a tile diagonally adjacent to the central mask.
     1. The pixel is in the edge preceding this corner, and adjacent to a pixel in the edge following this corner.
     1. The pixel is in the edge following this corner, and adjacent to a pixel in the edge preceding this corner.